CICS Mastery

 How CICS manages DB2 threads, writing DB2 SQL in CICS COBOL, SYNCPOINT vs COMMIT, and performance tuning for CICS-DB2 applications.

-Read article →CICS Web Services: REST and SOAP APIs from COBOL Programs
+Read module →CICS Web Services: REST and SOAP APIs from COBOL Programs

 Exposing CICS programs as web services, consuming REST/SOAP APIs from COBOL, and the CICS web support architecture.